scopeusc/scope-s18/lesson-5/README.md

 const bcrypt = require('bcryptjs');
 ```

-‎

 ### Motivation

 Passport is an authentication middleware which helps you authenticate requests.
 In addition, Passport offers multiple methods authentication known as "Strategies".
 Strategies include Facebook, Google, or even Github OAuth.

 Passport allows a very general way our authentication strategies (in the case we need to have multiple login buttons), which makes it easier to integrate a lot of different types of logins.

-In this case we will be working with a Local Strategy with authentication involving users in our own database.
+In this case we will be working with a Local Strategy with authentication involving users in our own database.‎

-‎

 ### Serializing and Deserializing our users